Running with Iron Deficiency Anaemia: Conquering a Half Marathon

 Hydration & Monitoring

-This is really interesting, as I know hydrating is really important, but I didn’t realise how much it can support with reducing anaemia symptoms till researching. - Routine Monitoring: Regular blood tests can help identify early signs of anemia or hemolysis, allowing for prompt intervention.
-If suffering any symptoms, it is recommended you get checked out as soon as possible.
+This is really interesting, as I know hydrating is really important, but I didn’t realise how much it can support with reducing anaemia symptoms till researching.

 I let myself suffer for too long before getting my bloods checked.
 By then, my Ferritin was at 3.7(normal range 100!) – sometimes we can feel a burden or fussing over nothing, but when Iron Deficiency Anemia kicks in, it can really affect our quality of life and take months to reverse.
 So make sure to put yourself, your health and wellbeing first.
 Doctor’s are there to help and support us.